1. Introduction

 can be created to fit

-the specific resource access description requirements of
+the specific access control requirements of applications.

 3.2.1.
 Example Context extension